Dax (Star Trek: Deep Space Nine episode): Production

 This episode was written by D. C. Fontana, known for work on Star Trek: The Original Series.
 Peter Allan Fields had previously worked with Fontana on The Six Million Dollar Man.
-Fontana found that the story was focused on characters and that there wasn't a lot of action, but found it challenging, "as all early scripts in a series are" because you haven't yet learned to write for a particular actor's voice and you have to invent facts about a character that may not work out later.
-Fields rewrote the script and decided that instead of writing Dax as a wise old owl at peace with her many past lives, she would be in turmoil with the different personalities of past hosts influencing her behavior.
-This conflict is expressed in the moment when Jadzia Dax says goodbye to Enina Tandro, a former lover of Dax's previous host Curzon it seems as if they are about to kiss.
+Fontana found that the story was focused on characters and that there was not a lot of action, but found it challenging, "as all early scripts in a series are", because you have not yet learned to write for a particular actor's voice and you have to invent facts about a character that may not work out later.
+Fields rewrote the script and decided that, instead of writing Dax as a wise old owl at peace with her many past lives, she would be in turmoil with the different personalities of past hosts influencing her behavior.
+This conflict is expressed in the moment when Jadzia Dax says goodbye to Enina Tandro, a former lover of Dax's previous host Curzon: It seems as if they are about to kiss.
 It was not until the fourth season episode "Rejoined" that the series would show two women kissing.